dct2012/4wm/README.md

  * [`bipolarbar`](https://github.com/moetunes/bipolarbar)
  * [`mopag`](https://github.com/c00kiemon5ter/mopag) (pager)

-You can find an examples configurations of panels [here](https://gist.github.com/1905427).
+You can find examples of configurations for panels [here](https://gist.github.com/1905427).
 You can actually parse monsterwm's output with any language you want, build anything you want, and display the information however you like.
 Do not be limited by those examples.